27 Best Podcasts Perfect for Seniors, Baby Boomers, and the Older Generation

 Dame Wilson believes she’s cursed, so she decides to try to lift the curse herself.
 The story is both hilarious and thrilling.
 As you listen, you get this feeling that there will be a massive twist coming, but you have no idea what it might be.

-You would like this if: You’re interested in sports and politics.
+You would like this if: you’re a grandparent

-The episode that’ll get you hooked: In the Loop – Episode 71
+The episode that’ll get you hooked: Do Grandparents Matter?

 You would like this if: You’re interested in language and how we choose and use certain words in everyday life.